 We need a plan.
 A well-thought-out plan that fits our goals, lifestyle, and personality.

 And these 10 research-backed goal setting tips and strategies are going to help you to create a rock-solid plan to change your habits and accomplish the goals you have set.

 The life you want awaits.
 So let’s get started!

-(And be sure to download the printable goal worksheet to create your goal plan!)
+(And be sure to download the printable goal worksheet at the bottom of this post to create your goal plan!)

 1) DON’T FIGHT YOUR NATURE

 The fact of the matter is we’re all very different.
 And we know we’re different!
 So it’s crazy to think that there is a one-size-fits-all way of doing pretty much anything.
 Especially when it comes to goals and habit change.

 It doesn’t matter that your friend was crazy successful on the keto diet.
 Or looks like Xena Warrior princess since she started cross-fit.

 We’re all driven and motivated by very different things.
 And we certainly don’t like the same stuff.

 Which means that in order to be successful in setting and achieving goals, you’ve gotta be finely attuned to who YOU are.